 Current Buick Regal

 The Buick Regal comes in four trim levels: base, Premium I, Premium II and GS.
-The base Regal's standard highlights include 17-inch alloy wheels, dual-zone automatic climate control, leather upholstery, heated front seats, a power driver seat, Bluetooth, OnStar and a seven-speaker sound system.
-The Premium 1 package adds keyless ignition/entry, rear parking sensors and a power passenger seat.
-The Premium 2 package adds automatic xenon headlights, an upgraded sound system and rear passenger side airbags.
+The base Regal's standard highlights include 18-inch alloy wheels, dual-zone automatic climate control, leather upholstery, heated front seats, a power driver seat, Bluetooth, OnStar and a seven-speaker sound system.
+The Premium 1 trim adds keyless ignition and entry, rear parking sensors and a power passenger seat, while the Premium 2 trim adds amenities like adds automatic xenon headlights, a navigation system, an upgraded sound system and rear passenger side airbags.
 The Regal GS comes with all of the above along with Brembo brakes, a sport-tuned suspension, front sport seats and unique exterior and interior accents.
 A sunroof is optional on all Regals, while a touchscreen navigation system and lane-departure, blind-spot and forward-collision warning systems are available in optional packages on certain trims.

-Read the most recent 2014 Buick Regal review.
+Read the most recent 2017 Buick Regal review.

 If you are looking for older years, visit our used Buick Regal page.